GenEars/draft-tailhardat-nmop-incident-management-noria/draft-tailhardat-nmop-incident-management-noria.md

   - Trends towards some Yang to OWL / Yang to RDF data transformation tool.

 * Experiments towards the meta-KG proposal.

+In the following, we consider the use of Semantic Web technologies as the foundation for representing data in the form of a knowledge graph.
+We also assume the ability to transform a description of configurations and network infrastructures expressed accordingly to a given (set of) YANG models into a knowledge graph representation.

+For the realization of this data transformation, we identify the following scenarios:

+YANG-KG-SEMANTIC-EQUIVALENCE:
+: The ontology structuring the target knowledge graph is an exact equivalence of the many YANG models organizing the configuration data.

+YANG-KG-SEMANTIC-GENERALIZATION:
+: The ontology structuring the target KG is a generalization of the YANG models organizing the configuration data.

 ## Aligning operator-specificities with a multi-faceted knowledge graph